bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 A:

 * Version 1.0 will allow the party to travel to Lunia & complete an altered version of Dorn's questline.
-* Version 2.0 and beyond will expand Lunia with new sidequests.
+* Version 2.0 & beyond will expand Lunia with new sidequests.
 E.g. meeting Mercy Whitedove instead of Bolard Firejaw, hunting down fugitives on the Scroll of Retribution, & new ways to empower weapons bearing the Eye of Tyr upgrade.

 ## CHANGELOG